UPDATED MAY 11, 2020

 - You have experienced a significant decline in income due to the pandemic.

-With a forbearance, you’ll be able to pause your mortgage payments for an initial period of up to 6 months.
+With a forbearance, you’ll be able to pause your mortgage payments for an initial period of three to six months.
 If you get to the end of your forbearance period and can’t bring your balance current, you can extend the forbearance period up to 12 months total.
 Before your forbearance plan ends, we’ll work with you to reevaluate your situation and figure out what’s next.

 What happens after a forbearance?
 At the end of your forbearance period, all payments not made during the forbearance period will have to be paid back.
-We realize this will probably be a big financial burden, which is why you’ll have a few options for how to handle it:
+We realize this may be a financial burden, which is why there may be options available for how to handle it: